Sept 12, 2012

 Just look at the chart.

-29% from mechanical from CD’s, 33% from downloads (minus 25% of that for Streaming).
+33% from mechanical from CD’s, 31% from downloads.
 Again: a tidy and traditional retail model.
 Everyone is comfortable with this, and it still makes a lot of money.

 But it’s based on a lie.